emiapwil/glassy-gnome/README.md

 ### Hot keys clash

-The default hot keys for this extension is overriden by the 'dock-to-dash' extension.
+The old hot keys for this extension is overriden by the 'dock-to-dash' extension.
 To still use the default key bindings, follow the instructions in [this link](http://ubuntuhandbook.org/index.php/2019/05/disable-super-num-function-keys-in-ubuntu-18-04-19-04/).

 # Features in the Future